Just Homemade turns One! and a Giveaway

 Wash the pears, pat dry, peel, core and slice into thin rounds about 1/8th of an inch.
 Squeeze lemon juice over the pear slices (to keep them from browning), mix well and set aside.

-Tastes best served warm by itself or served with honey yogurt or even an indulging rich vanilla ice cream with some raspberries on top.
+Tastes best served warm by itself or served with an indulging vanilla ice cream with some raspberries on top

 Do not overly press the four mixture onto the tart pan or it will result in a hard tart crust instead of crumbly.